demisto/content/Packs/RSANetWitness_v11_1/Scripts/RSADisplayMetasEvents/README.md

-Use this script to display Meta Events inside the layout
+Use this script to display meta events inside the layout.

 ## Script Data